glarizza/puppet-haproxy/README.md

 **Parameters**

 #####`bind_options`
-Lists an array of options to be specified after the bind declaration in the bind's configuration block.
+Lists an array of options to be specified after the bind declaration in the bind's configuration block. **Deprecated**: This parameter is being deprecated in favor of $bind

+#####`bind`
+A hash of ipaddress:port, with the haproxy bind options the address will have in the listening service's configuration block.

 #####`ipaddress`
 Specifies the IP address the proxy binds to.
 No value, '\*', and '0.0.0.0' mean that the proxy listens to all valid addresses on the system.